 During this period, as in other years, K held several dialogues at Oak Grove School and at Pine Cottage - his home in Ojai from 1922 until his death - with teachers, trustees and occasionally parents.
 During one of these discussions, at Pine Cottage, he asked David Moody15: Do you trust Mr. Grohe?
 David replied, "I don't know him."
 K responded: You see!
 You see!
 Ivan Berkovics16 has reminded me that K then leaned towards me and said: It's not personal.
-K was always stressing that real trust was not dependent on the knowledge one had of another person.
-Mary Cadogan has mentioned to me that K told her: You can trust Mr. Grohe.
+K was always stressing that real trust is not dependent on the knowledge one has of another person.
+Mary Cadogan once told me that K had said to her: You can trust Mr. Grohe.
+Similarly, I don't believe that my attitude regarding the teachings would be any different if I had never met K personally.